 The U.S. now must make a critical decision about how it will respond to the situation in Bangladesh.
 Washington can't be sanguine about the prime minister's policies because they put the democratic process at risk and may well drive more people to rally to extremists and support Islamist terrorism.

-If the White House gets it wrong on this one, too, it will be strike three in its efforts to support freedom against Islamism.
+If the White House gets it wrong on this one, too, it will be strike three in its efforts to support freedom against Islamism.- James Jay Carafano, a Washington Examiner columnist, is vice president for defense and foreign policy studies at the Heritage Foundation.

 Originally appeared in the Washington Examiner